viadee/bpmn.ai/bpmnai-core/CUSTOM_SPARK_APPLICATION_HOWTO.md

 ## Set project dependencies

 Next the file pom.xml must be adapted.
-Therefore, one has to create the dependency to the spark-importer and include the viadee-snapshot repository.
+Therefore, one has to create the dependency to the bpmnai-core and include the viadee-snapshot repository.

     <repositories>
             <repository>